John Peyton, Baron Peyton of Yeovil: Early years

-Peyton was educated at Eton College.
+Peyton was born in Mayfair in 1919, and was educated at Eton College.
 As a member of the Eton OTC, he was a member of the honour guard within the grounds of Windsor Castle at the state funeral of King George V in 1936.
 He read law at Trinity College, Oxford, from 1937, but took a commission in the 15/19 Hussars in 1939 on the outbreak of World War II.
-He was sent to France as part of the British Expeditionary Force, but was captured in Belgium in May 1940, and spent 5 years in German prisoner of war camps, first in Laufen in Bavaria, then Warburg in Westphalia, then Eichstätt in Bavaria in mid 1942, and finally Moosburg in Bavaria from early 1945.
+He was sent to France as part of the British Expeditionary Force, but was captured in Belgium in May 1940, and spent five years in German prisoner of war camps, first in Laufen in Bavaria, then Warburg in Westphalia, then Eichstätt in Bavaria in mid 1942, and finally Moosburg in Bavaria from early 1945.
 He was liberated by American troops later in 1945.
 A brother was killed at St Nazaire in 1942.

 Peyton studied law while confined, and became a barrister, being called to the bar in 1945.
 He accompanied Sir Walter Monckton, advisor to the Nizam of Hyderabad, to India in 1946 and 1947, in the run up to Indian independence.
 He became a broker at Lloyd's of London in 1947, and then pursued a political career.

 Peyton was promoted to captain on 31 May 1949.